christian-nickerson/vector-search-engine/README.md

 A vector search engine project that uses NLP to query Nike product descriptions in place of a traditional keyword search engine.

+The below outlines how the docker compose architecture:

 ```mermaid
 flowchart LR;
     A(Streamlit) --> B(GraphQL API);